Softmod: PlayStation 4

 The PlayStation 4 has ways to achieve a softmod.
-Most require a userland exploit as the entry point, which can be either WebKit vulnerabilities in the PS4 Web Browser, a specially crafted Blu-ray disc, or a savegame exploit.
+Most require a userland exploit as the entry point, which can be either WebKit vulnerabilities in the PS4 Web Browser, a Blu-ray disk with a jailbreak image, exploit using PPPoE, a modified media app, or a savegame exploit.
 All models of PS4 can be softmodded.
 They are all tether exploits meaning they have to be performed every time the console is powered on, although some exploits may be persisted using rest mode.

-Softmodding a PS4 allows for homebrew, loading game backups, bypass region checks, and change fan and CPU/GPU speeds.
+Softmodding a PS4 allows for running unsigned code which lets user to load PS1/PS2/PSP/PS4 game backups, bypass region checks, and change fan speeds.
 Some payloads can boot the PS4 into a Linux distribution, although this is not permanent and the console will revert to Orbis OS on reboot.

+The most supported PS4 HEN (Homebrew Enabler) is GoldHEN.